pkmn/engine/README.md

 | **2**   | ADV & DPP                                       |
 | _**3**_ | _BW & XY & SM & SS & SV_                        |

-Currently, the work being done in stage 0 is intended to lay a foundation:
+Currently, most of the foundational work for stage 0 is done:

 - [benchmark and integration testing](src/test) infrastructure
 - [documentation](docs) about design, research, methodology, etc
 - definition and implementation of the [protocol](docs/PROTOCOL.md) that will be used by the engine

-Stage 1 will see the implementation of the actual Generation I & II battle engines, followed by Generation III & IV in stage 2.
+**Stage 1 is currently in progress** and will see the implementation of the actual Generation I & II battle engines, followed by Generation III & IV in stage 2.
 The implementation of further Pokémon generations is in scope for the project but should not be considered as part of the immediate roadmap (ie. exploring the options for broadening support for old generation APIs will be given higher priority than implementing more modern generations).

 Certain features will always be deemed **out of scope**: